Veronica-MN/real_estate_market_analysis/project_summary.md

 2. **Data Validation Procedures:**
    - Implement regular data validation checks to ensure data accuracy and consistency.
    - Use automated scripts to identify and correct data anomalies.
+For example, using Python libraries such as pandas for data manipulation and pandas-profiling for generating profiling reports

 3. **Data Audits:**
    - Conduct regular data audits to review data quality and adherence to governance policies.
    - Document and address any issues identified during audits.
+   - Regularly run profiling reports, review and document changes, and use automated tests to verify data consistency and integrity.

 ## MDM Best Practices